 Before new boarders start they are given a copy of the 'DH Boarding Guide' - a child friendly booklet that details routines, expectations and includes pictures of staff.
 All new boarders are also allocated a boarding 'buddy'.
 The 'buddy' is a more experienced boarder who can offer support, guidance and practical advice to the new boarder.
+The Year 8 'Head of Boarding' also has a part to play in helping new boarders settle in.
 The Housemaster is also responsible for checking in with new children to make them feel welcome.
 Boarding staff will also be in regular contact with the parents of new boarders in the first few weeks to give updates and address any concerns that may arise.
-(NMS 2.1) The induction process also includes a fire safety talk and children are walked through the various exits in the Manor.
-(NMS 7)
+(NMS 11.1) The induction process also includes a fire safety talk and children are walked through the various exits in the Manor.
+(NMS 10)